(Scroll down for boring bio)

 I am entranced by the invitation that minimal music offers the listener.
 Rather than pushing and pulling listeners through a piece – manipulating us (no matter how deftly) into some experience – minimal music presents an invitation to explore a musical space slowly and carefully.
 Where Beethoven gave us drama that touches our souls, for which we rightly praise him, minimal music gives us a sunset, and we gaze in wonder.

 My name is R. Andrew Lee, but you can call me Andy.
 I’m a pianist who plays a lot of new music, particularly of a minimalist bent, some of which I’ve recorded.
 I live in Denver, and I’m a proud to say I’m from Kansas City.
 I’m married and have two daughters and one son.
-I take my grilling and drinking seriously and have a penchant for interesting socks.
+I take my grilling seriously and have a penchant for interesting socks.

 Boring Bio in the Style of Every Other Boring Bio You’ve Ever Read